TONCommunity/wallet-ios/README.md

-# Test Gram Wallet (iOS)
+# Wallet (iOS)

-This is the source code and build instructions for a TON Testnet Wallet implementation for iOS.
+This is the source code and build instructions for a TON Community Blockchain Wallet implementation for iOS.

 1. Install Xcode 11.4
 ```